build-canaries/nevergreen-infra/README.md

 # Deployment

-From your ci server you can deploy a snapshot version of Nevergreen using
+From your CI server you can deploy a snapshot version of Nevergreen using

 ```
 scp nevergreen-standalone.jar nevergreen@nevergreen.io:/home/nevergreen/deploy/staging
 ssh nevergreen@nevergreen.io "sudo /etc/init.d/nevergreen-staging restart"
 ```